Madonna as a gay icon: Relationship

 Her reception and relationship with gay community has attracted commentaries by media and scholars, defined by Samuel R. Murrian from Parade in 2019, as a "unique, historic connection to the LGBTQ community".
+In Financial Times, Helen Brown wrote in 2022, that her relationship with queer community has remained passionate, but complicated.

-Her figure resonated across different decades in the community, with a The Advocate editor commenting in the 1990s, "the gay world ... gets Madonna in a big way".
+A The Advocate editor commenting in the 1990s, said "the gay world ... gets Madonna in a big way".
 In Madonna as Postmodern Myth (2002), Guilbert defined how she became an "indispensable part of the gay cultural landscape".
 Judith Peraino, music professor at Cornell University also adds that Madonna's early hypersexuality had particular resonance with gay men.
 It was also commented that "the gay attraction to Madonna includes her ubiquitous transformations of image, liberated sexuality and elaborate and often campy stage antics".
 Commenting about her then-massive appeal, Pamela Robertson from University of Notre Dame, wrote in Guilty pleasures (1996), that critics argue that many gay men and lesbians identify with "Madonna's power and independence".
 In 2001, Sonya Andermahr from University of Northampton asserted that her popularity among lesbians is due to her self-determination and autonomy.
 In the 1990s, Michael Musto stated: "Her pride, flamboyance, and glamour reach out to gay guys as much as her refusal to be victimized strikes a chord in lesbians".
 Musto also said that Madonna offers a more equitable model, different from Judy Garland, identified as a gay icon/tragic figure.

 Over the course of her career, however, other reviewers have observed a rejection from various both in her prime and latest decades.
 Alone in the 1990s, sexologist Carol Queen wrote about the rejection by various gay and lesbian communities during the release of her first book Sex.
 In 2015, Michelle Visage also commented a decline in newer generations.
 Similarly, in 2023, editor Matthew Rettenmund explored a decline amid newer generations, saying she is "frequently rejected" and even at times some with "trying to erase or demonize her past efforts".
 Speaking about Internet culture, however, in 2023, Washington Post explored how various gay icons, including Madonna, have been referred to as "mother(s)".